piccolo-orm/piccolo/docs/src/piccolo/asgi/index.rst

 Which to use?
 =============

 All are great choices.
-FastAPI is built on top of Starlette and Esmerald is built on top of Lilya, so they're very similar.
-FastAPI, BlackSheep, Litestar and Esmerald are great if you want to document a REST API, as they have built-in OpenAPI support.
+FastAPI is built on top of Starlette and Ravyn is built on top of Lilya, so they're very similar.
+FastAPI, BlackSheep, Litestar and Ravyn are great if you want to document a REST API, as they have built-in OpenAPI support.

 -------------------------------------------------------------------------------